Ed94/gencpp/Readme.md

 I will generate with this library a C99 or 11 variant when Version 1 is complete.
 A single-header version will also be generated.

+The size target of this library is to stay under 5000 sloc (data & interface code).
+With the dependency code being under 10000 sloc.
+(Containers, Memory, String handling, Language bloat)

+Any dependencies from the zpl library will be exposed manually with using declarations into global scope.
+They will be removed when the library is feature complete for version 1 (zero dependencies milestone).

 ## Usage

 A metaprogram is built to generate files before the main program is built.
 We'll term runtime for this program as `gen_time`.
 The metaprogram's core implementation are within `gen.hpp` and `gen.cpp` in the project directory.